developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

 ### SAP Keyboards

-EB 2.0 (and higher) includes SAP-specific keyboard layouts that leverage EB's custom [ButtonBar features](../customize).
+EB 2.0 (and later) includes SAP-specific keyboard layouts that leverage EB's custom [ButtonBar features](../customize).
 This helps to compensate for hardware keys missing from Android devices. **The SAP keyboard by default displays a numeric layout** whenever the focus of an app is on an input field.
 The default layout is easily changed by editing the `showKeyboard`/`hideKeyboard` JavaScript function in the `sapkeyboard.js` API.

 **A function key layout** allows SAP users to press function keys from the Software Input Panel (SIP) on demand, eliminating the need to modify the SAP application to include HTML buttons to emulate function keys.
 Each key on an EB keyboard can easily be configured to issue a keystroke or to run a script.
 For more information, see the [ButtonBar Parameter guide](../customize/button).